North Carolina, NC

 All other households may apply from Jan.
 1 – March 31 or until funds are exhausted.
 Contact your local DSS for the application dates and for additional information on LIEAP.

-Unemployment Insurance is a state-operated insurance program designed to partially replace lost wages when you are out of work.
-In North Carolina, the maximum weekly benefit rate is $350.
+North Carolina Unemployment Insurance (UI) is a state-operated insurance program designed to partially compensate you for loss of wages when you are out of work due to layoffs or retrenchment.

-Those who file for a new claim may only be entitled to up to 12 weeks of unemployment benefits, the fewest in the nation and are required by the state law to register for work at NCWorks Online.
+As a condition of eligibility, those who file for a new claim are required by the state law to register for work at NCWorks Online.
+Failure to do so will result in a denial of benefit payments.

 How do I file a weekly unemployment claim in NC?